AakashMoorthy/M3_Car_Wiper/5_Report/README.md

 ## STM32Cube IDE :
 * STM32Cube software ecosystem.
 STM32CubeIDE is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.
 It is based on the Eclipse®/CDT™ framework and GCC toolchain for the development, and GDB for the debugging.
 It allows the integration of the hundreds of existing plugins that complete the features of the Eclipse® IDE.

+### Features Of STM32F407G
+* Flash memory of up to 1 megabyte.
+* OTP memory of 512 bytes.
+* Compact Flash, SRAM, PSRAM, NOR, and NAND memories are supported by this flexible static memory controller.
+* Sleep, Stop, and Standby modes are low-power modes.
+* 16-stream DMA controller with FIFOs and burst support for general-purpose DMA.
+* Up to 54 Mbytes/s 8- to 14-bit parallel camera interface.
+* Generator of true random numbers.
+* Hardware calendar, CRC calculating unit, 96-bit unique ID RTC, subsecond accuracy.

 ## Xpack Packages :

 ### Windows Build Tools: